stfbk/micro-id-gym/README.md

 ## Download

-You can download MIG framework by cloning this git repository:
+You can download MIG tool by cloning this git repository:

 ```
 git clone https://github.com/stfbk/micro-id-gym/